Dairy Cow Facts

 Most dairy cows are milked two to three times per day.
 On average, a cow will produce six to seven gallons of milk each day.

-The exact number of dairy produced by a dairy farm varies greatly depending on the number of cows on that farm.
+The exact amount of dairy produced by a dairy farm varies greatly depending on the number of cows on that farm.
 However, the average dairy cow can produce between six to seven gallons of milk each day.

 Dairy cows can be milked anywhere from 2-3 times daily.